Under Armour: A Buy In The Teens, Or Single Digits Ahead?

 Trouble in Paradise

-At its core Under Armour is a performance apparel maker, the company became popular by creating unique, high quality products for athletes and sport oriented consumers.
-UA was considered the market leader in its relatively niche atmosphere, as its products offered great quality, style, and comfort, at an affordable price.
+At its core, Under Armour is a performance apparel maker.
+The company became popular by creating unique, high-quality products for athletes and sports-oriented consumers.
+UA was considered the market leader in its relatively niche atmosphere, as its products offered great quality, style, and comfort at an affordable price.

-However, as time went on and the business demanded expansion, UA allocated significant resources to capturing market share in more main stream apparel segments.
-The strategy appeared to be paying off as Under Armour seemingly successfully broke into the mainstream apparel arena in which it began directly competing with companies like Nike Inc. (NKE), Adidas AG (OTCQX:ADDYY) and other established apparel producers.
+However, as time went on and the business demanded expansion, the company allocated significant resources to capturing market share in more mainstream apparel segments.
+The strategy appeared to be paying off, as Under Armour seemingly successfully broke into the mainstream apparel arena, in which it began directly competing with companies like Nike Inc. (NYSE:NKE), Adidas AG (OTCQX:ADDYY) and other established apparel producers.

 Under Armour got off to a great start, as the company’s initial popularity propelled it into the more mainstream athletic and casual apparel segments.
 The stock soared by nearly 3,000% from 2009 to 2015, while UA made great strides in capturing market share in the segments it operated in.
-However, in order to compete successfully across a wide range of clothing categories UA soon realized that it needed to continuously expand its product line, and keep up with evolving fashion trends.
+However, in order to compete successfully across a wide range of clothing categories, the company soon realized that it needed to continuously expand its product line and keep up with evolving fashion trends.

-Still, Under Armour in essence is a performance clothing developer, and many consumers seem to perceive the Under Armour brand in this light.
-Moreover, it appears that many consumers don’t view UA as a high-end fashion company, or a casual clothing enterprise for that matter.
+Still, Under Armour, in essence, is a performance clothing developer, and many consumers seem to perceive the brand in this light.
+Moreover, it appears that many consumers don’t view Under Armour as a high-end fashion company, or a casual clothing enterprise for that matter.

 Footwear Business

-Under Armour has invested heavily into its footwear business, and even though it had demonstrated a certain degree of success originally, recent evidence indicates that this segment of UA’s business may be entering a difficult period.
-The latest model of Curry 3s have not been selling particularly well, and footwear sales were up only 2% recently, as opposed to 64% in the same quarter in 2016.
+The company has invested heavily into its footwear business, and even though it had demonstrated a certain degree of success originally, recent evidence indicates that this segment of UA’s business may be entering a difficult period.
+The latest model of Curry 3s has not been selling particularly well, and footwear sales were up only 2% recently, as opposed to 64% in the same quarter in 2016.

-I’ve never looked at Under Armour as a “cool” footwear, or sneaker company, and apparently I am not alone.
+I’ve never looked at Under Armour as a “cool” footwear or sneaker company, and apparently I am not alone.
 In a recent survey implemented by Wells Fargo, young male consumers were asked if they would consider buying various shoe brands.
-Out of those surveyed only 27% scored UA highly, while 70% scored Adidas highly, and 81% gave Nike the top nod.
+Out of those surveyed, only 27% scored Under Armour highly, while 70% scored Adidas highly and 81% gave Nike the top nod.

 Source: footwearnews.com

-Despite UA’s initial success, it appears that it may be difficult for UA to effectively compete with extremely well-established sneaker brands such as Nike, Adidas, Reebok, Jordans and others in the athletics footwear industry.
+Despite Under Armour’s initial success, it appears that it may be difficult for the company to effectively compete with extremely well-established sneaker brands such as Nike, Adidas, Reebok, Jordans and others in the athletics footwear industry.

 How Many Athletes does Under Armour Need to Sponsor?

-UA has a huge list of athletes it sponsors including Stephen Curry, Tom Brady, Lindsey Vonn, and many others.
-Moreover, the company has a list of non-athletes it sponsors, like actor Dwayne Johnson, rapper Asap Rocky, and others.
-Then there are the college basketball teams, international sports franchises, and so on.
+Under Armour has a huge list of athletes it sponsors, including Stephen Curry, Tom Brady, Lindsey Vonn, and many others.
+Moreover, the company has a list of non-athletes it sponsors, like actor Dwayne Johnson, rapper ASAP Rocky, and others.
+Then, there are the college basketball teams, international sports franchises, and so on.

-I am not saying that sponsorships are not important in in sports apparel industry, in fact, they are essential marketing tools.
-However, UA’s sponsorship campaign appears excessive, and is very likely extremely expensive, especially now that the company seems to be in decline.
+I am not saying that sponsorships are not important in the sports apparel industry; in fact, they are essential marketing tools.
+However, Under Armour’s sponsorship campaign appears excessive, and is very likely extremely expensive, especially now that the company seems to be in decline.

 Source: thepostgame.com

-It is not clear how much UA pays to sponsor all of its athletes, entertainers, and franchises, because the company doesn’t disclose the specific of its endorsement deals, but clearly the extensive endorsements are beginning to eat into the company’s profits, and it seems unclear exactly how much value they are bringing to the brand.
+It is not clear how much Under Armour pays to sponsor all of its athletes, entertainers, and franchises, because it doesn’t disclose the specific of its endorsement deals, but clearly the extensive endorsements are beginning to eat into the company’s profits, and it seems unclear exactly how much value they are bringing to the brand.

 Valuation and Fundamental Breakdown

-To see if Under Armour’s current share price properly reflects the value of the company, let’s take a look at some key statistics utilizing the company’s class A UAA shares.
-We will also utilize certain metrics from Nike to illustrate how UA’s stock stacks up to the competition.
+To see if Under Armour’s current share price properly reflects the value of the company, let’s take a look at some key statistics utilizing the company’s class A shares ((NYSE:UAA)).
+We will also utilize certain metrics from Nike to illustrate how Under Armour stock stacks up to the competition.

 Market Cap: $4.82 billion